feature-image

 Tavien St. Clair opens up on Ryan Day’s trust to become QB1 in the future

-Tavien St. Clair is as good as a high school QB can get.
+Tavien St. Clair was amazing during his high school tenure.
 The Ohio native threw for 2,536 yards and 29 touchdowns as a senior and finished with 3,083 yards in his junior season.
 That was the time Tavien’s recruitment picked up, and he accumulated 37 touchdowns at an impressive 70.6% efficiency.
+The 5 star QB from Bellefontaine was motivated by the fact that the Buckeyes had never signed a QB from so close to campus before.
 Julian Sayin will most likely play for one more season and then declare for the NFL draft.
 After that, Ryan Day’s trust in St. Clair will come in handy to start as QB1.

 ADVERTISEMENT